 After serving for nearly 500 years as various schools, The Old School, as it is now known, was acquired by Holy Trinity in 1992 and since then has been operated by the Church as a parish and community centre.

-The building has been extensively upgraded and refurbished to become a meeting place for both the local community and Church, where we are continually developing a growing range of teaching, social and pastoral care activities.
+Holy Trinity Church acquired the buildings in 1992 to provide a church and community centre and a base from which to reach out into the community.
+An extensive programme of upgrading and redevelopment followed enabling the Old School to become a meeting place for both the local community and Church, where we are continually developing a growing range of teaching, social and pastoral care activities.

 The refurbishment and restoration work revealed many previously unknown Tudor, perhaps even older, features which have now been carefully preserved for posterity.
 All this was made possible by the enormous local support for the refurbishment project, in the giving of time and talents as well as financial help.

 The Old School was acquired with financial assistance from the Kleinwort Charitable Trust.
 Building improvements were funded by Church resources from the sale of property and some existing funds and legacies, supported by fund-raising events, a grant from Mid Sussex District Council and direct giving by both Church and community.